nCov19-DataPoints/nCov19-DataPoints.github.io/README.md

 * For Germany I still manually(!) crawl through the various Gesundheitsministerien der Länder - the links are displayed on the map and in the csv file, if you are curious.
   * Kudos to the people in those places gathering data.
   * The [RKI](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Fallzahlen.html) has the numbers in digital form and publishes them (and a map much like this one) in their [daily updates](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Situationsberichte/Gesamt.html) but unfortunately does not publish it on "Landkreis" granularity in a machine-readable form.
 If one of the dedicated civil servants doing overtime right now reads this: it would be awesome if you could just upload a csv with the data with the daily update.
 Please, please, pretty please with sugar on the top?
   * If you need the data, feel free to use [the csv-file](./Germany/ncov19.csv).
 I aim to update it once a day, usually in the evening, to the best of my abilites.
-Once the RKI publishes the information, I will use that, but you will still be able to use the CSV file.
+Once the RKI publishes the information, I will use that as a source, and the CSV file will then just contain the RKI data.
 * Many thanks to all the people who refined the geojson data and made it ready-to-use:
   * Germany: http://opendatalab.de/projects/geojson-utilities/
   * Italy: http://github.com/openpolis/geojson-italy